-For 450 years, St Mawes protected the port of Falmouth against invasion, alongside its sister fortress – Pendennis Castle.
+For 450 years, St Mawes protected Falmouth against invasion, alongside its sister fortress – Pendennis Castle.
 It was one of the Tudor forts commissioned by the King to counter the threat from Catholic Europe.
 Warlike and defiant, King Henry equipped the castle with heavy ship-sinking guns.

 Today, displays and exhibits give a deeper insight into life inside the castle, and a children’s trail highlights its stories for younger visitors.
 Add to your adventures by taking the ferry to or from Falmouth, and be sure to explore the picture-perfect fishing village of St Mawes on your way.

 - Wonderful views of the sea and passing ships

 - Carved Latin inscriptions, designed to flatter King Henry VIII

 - The chance to enjoy a picnic in the picturesque grounds

 - St Mawes